dboddie-canonical-work/disgorged-docs/glossary.rst

 See `Snap documentation <https://snapcraft.io/docs>`__ for more details.

-.. _glossary-heading--snappy:
+.. _glossary-snappy:

 snappy
 ~~~~~~

-Snappy was the predecessor to `Ubuntu Core <glossary-heading--ubuntu-core_>`__.
+Snappy was the predecessor to `Ubuntu Core <glossary-ubuntu-core_>`__.
 The term is still occasionally used informally to refer to various aspects of the snap ecosystem, such as the command, the package format, the Snap Store and Ubuntu Core.
 It’s best to avoid using this term; use *Snap* or *the Snap ecosystem* instead.

 See `Snap documentation <https://snapcraft.io/docs>`__ for general details about the snap ecosystem.

-.. _glossary-heading--snapshot:
+.. _glossary-snapshot:

 snapshot
 ~~~~~~~~